 Introduces the basic concepts of general, organic, and biochemistry with emphasis on their applications to other disciplines.
 No previous chemistry background required.

+Lecture 3 hours per week.
 Prerequisites: ENF 2 or above, MTT 1 - Module 1 Operations With Positive Fractions-MTT 1 - Module 3 Algebra Basics.

 CHM 111 - College Chemistry I